Fear of negative evaluation: Validity

-FNE does not correlate strongly with other measures of social apprehension, such as the SAD PERSONS scale and the Interaction Anxiousness Scale.
+FNE does not correlate strongly with other measures of social apprehension, a such as the SAD PERSONS scale and the Interaction Anxiousness Scale.

 Social anxiety

 Social anxiety is, in part, a response to perceived negative evaluation by others.

 Whereas FNE is related to the dread of being evaluated unfavorably when participating in a social situation, social anxiety is defined as a purely emotional reaction to this type of social situation.

 When patients with social phobia evaluate their relationships, they are extremely fearful of negative evaluation and express high degrees of FNE.

 As discussed by Deborah Roth Ledley, subjects in a study were asked to give a speech after completing a dot-probe paradigm task.
 After being presented with negative faces, low FNE participants did not display any increased apprehension, whereas high FNE participants displayed more apprehension.

-FNE is a direct cause of eating disorders caused by social anxieties, I.e., the fear of being negatively evaluated upon appearance.
+FNE is a direct cause of eating disorders caused by social anxieties (i.e., the fear of being negatively evaluated upon appearance).
 It ranks higher than depression and social comparison in causes of eating disorders.
 This is because FNE is the foundation for bulimic attitudes and body dissatisfaction.

 Heritability

 FNE has been suggested to have some genetic component, as are other personality characteristics such as trait anxiousness, submissiveness, and social avoidance.

-BFNE scores have been found to have a genetic component in twin studies.
-In addition, BFNE scores and the Dimensional Assessment of Personality Pathology-Basic Questionnaire have been found to be genetically correlated.
-It has been suggested that the genes that influence negative evaluation fears affect a range of anxiety personality behaviors.
+Brief Fear of Negative Evaluation Scale (BFNE) scores have been found to have a genetic component in twin studies.
+In addition, BFNE scores and the Dimensional Assessment of Personality Pathology-Basic Questionnaire are genetically correlated.
+It has been suggested that the genes that influence negative evaluation fears affect a range of anxiety-related personality behaviors.

 Judgment and perception

 Winton, Clark and Edelmann (1995) found that individuals who score higher on the FNE are more accurate at identifying negative expressions.

 Individuals who score higher on the FNE were also found to overestimate negative social characteristics (e.g., awkwardness, long gaps in speech) and underestimate positive social characteristics (e.g., confidence, self-assurance) they exhibit during public speaking.
-Low-FNE speakers overestimate their effectiveness of public speaking.
-In contrast, high-FNE speakers were more effective in their communication, consistent with listener's actual understanding.
+Low-FNE speakers overestimate their effectiveness in public speaking.
+In contrast, high-FNE speakers were more effective in their communication, consistent with the listener's actual understanding.

-In the athletic arena, low-FNE basketball players were able to withstand higher levels of pressure and continue to maintain performance levels, whereas high-FNE basketball players showed significant decrease in performance under pressure.
+In the athletic arena, low-FNE basketball players were able to withstand higher levels of pressure and continue to maintain performance levels, whereas high-FNE basketball players showed a significant decrease in performance under pressure.